christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Chapter 6: Alexander the Great\
 § 6.1 Alexander's Influence on Religious Thought\
 § 6.2 Alexander as a Prototype for the Jesus Figure\
+§ 6.3 Ptolemaic Cult of Alexander the Great \
 Chapter 7: Ancient India\
 § 7.1 Jewish Influence in India \
 § 7.2 The Evolution of Indian Religions \
 Chapter 8: The Alexandrian School\
 § 8.1 The Role of the Alexandrian School in Religious Syncretism\
+§ 8.2 Serapis Cult \
-§ 8.2 The Creation of the Septuagint and Its Impact\
+§ 8.3 The Creation of the Septuagint and Its Impact\
 Chapter 9: The Origins of Gnosticism\
 § 9.1 Simon Magus and the Creation of Gnosticism\
 § 9.2 Gnosticism's Influence on Early Christianity\